tilt-dev/tilt/README.md

 ```

 #### global_yaml
-Call this _on the top level of your Tiltfile_ on a string of YAML.
+Call this _on the top level of your Tiltfile_ with a string of YAML.

 We will infer what (if any) of the k8s resources defined in your YAML correspond to `Services` defined elsewhere in your Tiltfile (matching based on the DockerImage ref and on pod selectors).
 Any remaining YAML is _global YAML_, i.e. YAML that Tilt applies to your k8s cluster independently of any `Service` you define.
 ```python